racket/docker/README.md

 #### Racket before Chez (BC) images

 As of the 8.0 release, Racket BC images are tagged with `-bc` and `-bc-full`.
 For example, `racket/racket:8.0-bc-full` is the full distribution of the BC variant of Racket 8.0, whereas `racket/racket:7.9-full` is the full distribution of the BC variant of Racket 7.9 (before CS was made the default).

+Racket BC images are only available up to version 8.17.

 ## Local development